umangsbhatt/umangsbhatt.github.io/index.md

 ### Group Members

  The best way to work with me is to apply to CHIA's [MPhil](https://www.postgraduate.study.cam.ac.uk/courses/directory/iethmphia) or [PhD](https://www.postgraduate.study.cam.ac.uk/courses/directory/iethpdhii) programme and list my name in your application.
-If you are already a Cambridge student, please reach out to me directly.
+If you are already a Cambridge student or are interested in postdoctoral roles, please reach out to me directly.

- We are an interdisciplinary, fast-growing group.
-If you’d like to join as an MPhil/PhD student or postdoc, please get in touch.

 * [Drew Calcagno](https://www.linkedin.com/in/drewcalcagno/), incoming PhD Student, Cambridge
 * [Bernardo Villegas](https://www.linkedin.com/in/bernardovillegas96/), incoming PhD Student, Cambridge